 But the gilet, as an undergarment or top layer, will help combat frustrating trans-seasonal weather.
 Here’s how to befriend the sleeveless jacket for any type of wardrobe or shifty weather season.

 How To Wear A Gilet Vest

 Like most active, outdoor or sports pieces, the gilet has very much evolved over the last 15 years.
 While it’s still designed to keep you warm, the gilet is no longer just oversized and puffy – it’s slimmed down quite a bit.
-Add to that an increase in more fashionable gilet colours and patterns – and a shift for glossy quilting to matte shells – and the gilet is a go-to fashion piece for men this season.
+Add to that an increase in more fashionable gilet colours and patterns – and a shift for glossy quilting to matte shells – and the gilet is a go-to fashion piece for men as each winter season rolls around.

 Evaluate Your Needs

 Before you buy, evaluate your fashion needs.
 What type of gilet is both practical and aesthetically in tune with your style?
 Like a topcoat or blazer, gilets come in many forms today.
 From heritage matte styles (think woollen, tweed, cord or denim) to more technical shiny kinds (satiny nylons and water-resistant fibres), let the ‘style’ and ‘finish’ of the gilet be suited to your lifestyle.
 As well as pleasing to the eye.

 Having said that, fashion pieces should be interchangeable and serve a purpose in a few different outfit genres.
 This requires a gilet that is versatile.
 An easy way?
 Keep it neutral in tone, slim fit and not too puffy.
 Workable hues include black, grey, navy or forest sliding on over a casual polo shirt and chino combination or in between a topcoat and tailored suit; style that works.

 Gilet Vest Layering